PhD programme

 3. Healthy soils

-Please see individual project descriptions for more details on each of our projects as well as for information on the supervisory team and primary location.
+Please see individual project descriptions for more details as well as for information on the supervisory team and primary location.

-• BARIToNE specific training resourced by making use of knowledge and provisions across the academic and industrial partners (Induction events, Intellectual property and Entrepreneurship training, visits to farms, malting sites and many more)
+• BARIToNE specific training utilising the expertise of both academic and industrial partners (Induction events, Intellectual property and Entrepreneurship training, visits to farms, malting sites and many more)

-We have a limited number of studentships available with a start date of September 2023.
-Part-time study is an option for some of the projects (please indicate at time of application).
+Part-time study is an option for some of the projects (please indicate at the time of application).

-If you are successful, you will receive a full RCUK stipend (currently £18,622 also covering tuition fees, training, and travel budget.
+These positions are fully funded, and each award covers a full UKRI stipend (currently £18,622) tuition fees, training, and travel budget.
 We also offer enhanced support to individuals with primary care responsibilities or disabilities.

 Entry requirements